 Effie’s experience of choreography is mainly within a youth context and she has often choreographed in relation to her teaching activities.
 Other specific examples are outlined here:

-As part of MÓTUS, Effie has choreographed several commissions with local secondary schools.
+As part of MÓTUS, Effie has choreographed several commissions with local secondary and primary schools.
 In 2016, she worked alongside Capoeira Mestre Anjo to create a piece with graduate dancers fusing Capoeira with contemporary dance.

 In Summer 2015, Effie worked with 4 local groups in Milton Keynes to choreograph sections of 'For the Fallen', a commemorative dance performance reflecting on WW1.
 This was commissioned by Westbury Arts Centre and the Arts and Heritage Alliance Milton Keynes as part of The Great War MK Project.